 Battery life is rated for a solid 20 hours of playback action.
 The battery can be replaced, which is a feature that a lot of other portable speakers lack.

-Sure, many a Bluetooth speaker is water-resistant.
-This makes them a great companion to use near the sea, your local lagoon and when Hugh Hefner invites you to get groovy in the grotto in the Playboy Mansion.
-The Wonderboom cannot only be submerged but it also floats, which is particularly useful for your swim training session if you want to push the speaker ahead of you.
+Sure, a lot of Bluetooth speakers are water-resistant – an ideal attribute to use them close to the sea, your local lagoon and when Hugh Hefner invites you to get groovy in the grotto in the Playboy Mansion.

-10-hour battery life and the sound quality is basic but respectable for a speaker of this size.
+Enter the Wonderboom: A floating, waterproof device with 10-hour battery life and basic yet respectable sound quality for a speaker of this size.